Last updated on June 11, 2026

 Each style of red card draw has different payoffs in mind.

 Red has some crazy ramp in the right builds.
-Mana Geyser, Treasure makers, all of these can power out monstrous dragons, Eldrazi, an Ugin or twoโฆ They even get you a classic Fireball to finish your boomer wincon BINGO card.
+Mana Geyser, Treasure makers, and so on can power out monstrous dragons, Eldrazi, an Ugin or twoโฆ one of the best ways to use excessive ramp is to draw a ton of cards, either to convert that ramp into card advantage, or to ensure you have a bunch of ways to use your temporary mana.

 Wrap Up